chikasss/nasa-themed/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Key function

 ### Homepage /
 On search function, user can search
-- any keyword for APOD
+- Keyword for APOD
-Result would appear if searched keyword exists in APOD title or description within 1 week prior today.

-- Rover name { Curiosity, Opportunity, and Spirit } or date for Mars Rover Photos taken (actually should be camera type)
+- Date for Mars Rover Photos taken

-- date for Asteroid
+- Date for Asteroid
-- Retrieve a list of Asteroids based on their closest approach date to Earth.

 ### APOD (Astronomy Picture of the Day) /apod
 Astronomy Picture of the Day appear on this page.
 User can search previous picture picking the day on calendar.

 ### Mars Rover Photos /mars
 User can search by combination of rover name which are Curiosity, Opportunity, and Spirit, Camera Type and Earth date.

+e.g.
+Rover name: Curiosity
+Camera Type: Front Hazard Avoidance Camera
+Date: 2021-10-01

 ### Asteroids - NeoWs (Near Earth Object Web Service) /asteroids
-User can search near earth Asteroid information by inputting start date and end date.
+User can search near earth Asteroid information by selecting start date and end date.
+Date range should be one week.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>